jruizcabrejos/jruizcabrejos/content/post/colorful-open-access-20250429/index.md

 ## Sci-net

-The newest platform on this list is Sci-Net, launched while I was writing this post.
+The newest platform on this list is Sci-Net, launched as I was writing this post.

 Think of it as a Sci-Hub 2.0.